A Diagnostic Approach to Chronic Pain and Chronic Illness

 In many cases the issue is not a lack of treatment.

-The issue is that the underlying contributors to the symptoms were never fully identified.
+The issue is that the underlying contributors to the symptoms were never fully identified and addressed in a coordinated way.

 Health Problems Rarely Have a Single Cause